Iristallite/rehid-mappings/README.md

 * Maps ZL to A to activate Aeion abilites
 * Maps ZR to center of touch screen for Morph Ball

-## LEGO City Undercover: The Chase Begins
-Title ID: `00040000000AD500`
-> No more taking your thumb off the circle pad to switch costumes!
-> (Oh right there's also C-Stick camera movement)

-* Maps C-Stick to L/R for camera movement
-* Maps ZL/ZR to D-Pad for switching costumes
-* Maps SELECT to D-Pad down for Whistle (This was only implemented so I could still have full D-Pad functionality when using InputRedirection lol)

-**Game has invert-camera option built-in!**

 ## Super Mario 3D Land
 Title ID: `0004000000054000`
 > C-Stick camera movement, and SELECT for Item Reserve!